Winner (Pet Shop Boys song)

 "Winner" is a song by English synth-pop duo Pet Shop Boys, released as the lead single from their eleventh studio album, Elysium (2012).
 It received its UK radio premiere on The Ken Bruce Show on BBC Radio 2 on 2 July 2012.
-The following day, it was made available for download, followed by a CD single and two digital bundles on 6 August 2012.

-The track was featured as BBC Radio 2's "Record of the Week" for the second week of July 2012 and added to the B-list of BBC Radio 2's playlists for three weeks.
+The next day, it was made available for download, followed by a CD single and two digital bundles on 6 August 2012.
+The track was featured as BBC Radio 2's "Record of the Week" for the second week of July 2012.
+Its highest chart position in the UK was 86; it reached number 12 on Billboard's Dance Club Songs chart.

 Background

+In 2011, Pet Shop Boys were the opening act on Take That's Progress Live tour.
+During their free time, they wrote a number of songs, including "Winner".
+They had decided to write a mid-tempo anthem after hearing Take That perform "Greatest Day".
+Initially they felt the song, with its built in harmonies, was more suitable for a boy band to perform, and they offered it to One Direction as a potential Eurovision selection, but they never heard back.
+Producer Andrew Dawson convinced them to include it on Elysium.

 Neil Tennant commented that the song "is called 'Winner' and superficially it's a sort of 'We Are the Champions' song but actually it's not.
 It's really about that moment...and really what's important is the camaraderie of everything that got you there.
 Enjoy the moment, enjoy the memory 'cause it's just a little moment."
+Tennant likened this feeling to the life-changing experience of "West End Girls" becoming a number one hit.

+Performances

+During the 2012 Olympic Games, Pet Shop Boys performed "Winner" before the start of the tennis tournaments on 28 July at Wimbledon.
+The single was played between tennis matches during the Olympics broadcast.

+Pet Shop Boys reprised their performance of "Winner" at the Athletes' Parade, celebrating the British team, on 10 September.